tylergneill/hansel-app/README.md

 This uses the complete data in the data repo.

-1. First, find the app version by inspecting the `VERSION` file.
-(Dev: Designate a new version tag.)
-2. Next, export the version as an environment variable.
-For example:
+1. Export environment variables:
     ```bash
+    export IMG_NAME=tylergneill/hansel-app
-    export VERSION=0.0.0
+    export VERSION=0.4.0
     ```
-3. The HANSEL app requires a local clone of the `hansel-data` repository.
-You must set the `LOCAL_DATA_PATH` environment variable to the absolute path of your local `hansel-data` clone.
+2. The `Makefile` expects a local clone of the full `hansel-data` repository at `../hansel-data`.
+You can override this path by exporting another variable.
 For example:
     ```bash
-    export LOCAL_DATA_PATH=/Users/tyler/Git/hansel/hansel-data
+    export LOCAL_DATA_PATH=/Users/tyler/Git/hansel-data
     ```
-4. (Dev: Build the image using `docker build . -t tylergneill/hansel-app:{version}`.
-If using a different image name, adjust in `Makefile` as well.)
+3. Build the image using `docker build . -t $IMG_NAME:$VERSION`.
-5. Then, you can run the app using the `make run` command, which uses Docker.
+4. Run with the `Makefile`:
     ```bash
     make run
     ```
-5. Open your browser and navigate to `http://localhost:5030`.
+5. Open browser and navigate to `http://localhost:5030`.

 ## Project Structure